La-La-Chicken/FSEAppLauncher/README.md

 #### 3. Install the dependency

-- Double click the dependency "Microsoft.VCLibs.x64.14.00.Desktop.appx" and then click "Install".
+- Open the dependency "Microsoft.VCLibs.x64.14.00.Desktop.appx" and then click "Install".

   ℹ️ If the installation fails and prompts "There's a newer version of this package already installed.
 To install this older package instead, uninstall the one currently on your system (0x80073D06)", it indicates that the dependency is **already installed**, and **you can directly install the application**.
 <p align="center">